Pneumonia is one of the most common causes of death worldwide.

 Of note, a "broad" antibiotic also kills the normal bacteria that live in the intestine and can result in a severe diarrhea that can be life-threatening, a condition called Clostridioides difficile-induced colitis Clostridioides (formerly Clostridium) difficile-Induced Colitis Clostridioides difficile (C. difficile)–induced colitis is an inflammation of the large intestine (colon) that results in diarrhea.
-The inflammation is caused by toxin produced by C. difficile... read more or antibiotic-associated colitis.
+The inflammation is caused by toxin produced... read more or antibiotic-associated colitis.
 Therefore, a broad antibiotic is used only in the circumstances described above.
 In comparison, for people with less severe pneumonia and for those in general good health, a "narrower" antibiotic is chosen that is usually appropriate for the most common microorganisms that cause pneumonia.
 Though these antibiotics can also cause diarrhea, it happens less frequently.
 These antibiotics are usually successful, and this approach decreases the risk of Clostridioides difficile-induced colitis, which is much more common with a broader antibiotic.

 Antibiotics are not helpful for viral pneumonias.
 However, specific antiviral drugs are sometimes given if certain viral infections are suspected, such as influenza or chickenpox.
 For influenza, specific antiviral drugs (such as oseltamivir or zanamivir) can reduce the duration and severity of illness if people begin taking the drugs within 48 hours of when symptoms start.
 However, once a person has developed influenza pneumonia, doctors are not sure whether the antiviral drugs will help, but they still usually give them.
 Often a bacterial pneumonia can develop after the viral infection.
 In this case, doctors give affected people antibiotics.